topicquests/sensecraft/server/README.md

 `npm run init`

-It should be done whenever a file is added or updated in the `qs-server/deploy` folder.
+It should be done whenever a file is added or updated in the `server/deploy` folder.
 (Do both of those with `-d production` before the verb to init/deploy the production database.)

-In `qs-demo`:
+In `server`:
 `npm install`

 ## Start your app

-In `qs-server`:
+In `server`:
 ```npm run dev```

 Or, equivalently, in two separate terminals: